edgedb/edgedb/docs/edgeql/ddl/modules.rst

 Description
 -----------

 ``CREATE MODULE`` defines a new module for the current database.
 The name of the new module must be distinct from any existing module in the current database.
+Unlike :ref:`SDL module declaration
+<ref_eql_sdl_modules>` the ``CREATE MODULE`` command does not have
+sub-commands, as module contents are created separately.

 Parameters
 ----------